OculusRiftInAction/OculusRiftInAction/README.md

 OculusRiftExamples
 ==================

-Example code for using the Oculus Rift
+Example code for using the Oculus Rift, written for the book [Oculus Rift in Action](http://oculusriftinaction.com)

 # Notes